The Best Hot Air Balloon Experience In Melbourne

-After about 1 hour of gentle hot air ballooning, we landed at Moorabbin Airport, in the Eastern suburbs of Melbourne.
+After about 1 hour of gentle hot air ballooning, we landed at Moorabbin Airport in Melbourne’s Eastern suburbs.

-I was lucky to be the first to come out of the basket, so I was able to take photos of the rest of the group stuck into the cubicle.
-The sideways landing seems to be the standard landing 🙂
+I was lucky to be the first to come out of the basket, so I was able to take photos of the rest of the group stuck in the cubicle.
+The sideways landing seems to be the standard landing! 🙂

 Would I go ballooning again?

+Yes definitely.
 I loved every minute of it, despite waking up early and being in the cold for a while.
-A year later I was lucky enough to experience Hot Air Balloon Ride on the Gold Coast.
+A year later, I was lucky enough to experience Hot Air Balloon Ride on the Gold Coast.

 Hot air balloon rides in Melbourne – How To Book Your Adventure!

-Our basket suited 12 persons, but there are larger hot-air balloon baskets to fit larger groups with 24 people in it.
+Our basket suited 12 persons, but larger hot-air balloon baskets fit larger groups with 24 people in it.

 If you like this post, pin this photo on Pinterest!

 Here you can see all my product reviews.